SwayaanTechnologies/Langchain/README.md

 * Here, we initialize a `WebBaseLoader` object with the URL of a document hosted on the web.
 This loader will fetch the document from the specified URL.

 * This line loads the document(s) using the initialized loader.

-* We retrieve the content of the first document loaded.
-In this case, we only take the first 500 characters of the content for demonstration purposes.

-* Here, we summarize the content of the document(s) using a pre-instantiated summarization model named `summarizer`.
-However, there seems to be a slight issue here.
-The `summarize` function expects a single document's content, but we're passing the entire list of documents.
-It should likely be `summary = summarize(summarizer, content)` instead.

-* Finally, we print the content of the document and its summary for inspection.

 ---